-INVESTMENTS IN SUBSIDIARIES, ASOCIATES AND IN OTHER COMPANIES or foreign

-NOT INCLUDED IN THE CONSOLIDATED STATEMENTS
+INVESTMENTS IN SUBSIDIARIES, ASOCIATES AND IN OTHER COMPANIES NOT INCLUDED IN THE CONSOLIDATED STATEMENTS

-Name of Company Registered office Share Capital Valuta Parent Companies % of ownership Capitai CIR GROUP FINAL S.A. (in liquidazione) France 2,324,847.00 € CIGA LUXEMBOURG S.à.r.l.
+(in euro or foreign currency) Name of Company Registered Share Valuta Parent % of Name of Company office Capital Vaiuta Companies ownership CIR GROUP FINAL S.A. (in liquidazione) France 2,324,847.00 € CIGA LUXEMBOURG S.à.r.l.
 47.73 CIR INTERNATIONAL GROUP FOOD CONCEPT HOLDING S.A.
 Luxembourg 5,540,513.00 € CIR INTERNATIONAL S.A.
 19.00